-Boston University was established in 1839.
-The school operates as a nonsectarian institution of higher education and one of Beantown’s largest employers.
-BU operates two campuses – one along the Charles River (across from MIT and next to Fenway Park!) and the medical campus in the city’s South End section.
+BU started in 1839.
+The school operates as a nonsectarian institution of higher education and is one of the city’s largest employers.
+Furthermore, the school operates two campuses.
+One is along the Charles River across from MIT and next to Fenway Park!
+The other is the medical campus in the city’s South End section.

 Degree: MS in Enterprise Risk Management